Configure a run#

 Compute Fields#

 The compute field specifies which compute resources to request for your run.
-The MosaicML platform will try and infer which compute resources to use automatically.
+We will try to infer which compute resources to use automatically.
 Which fields are required depend on which and what type of clusters are available to your organization.
 If those resources are not valid or if there are multiple options still available, an error will be raised on run submissions, and the run will not be created.

 Field